 The best strategy for beginning to use cold shower therapy is to begin with a comfortable warm shower and then switch the temperature lower towards the end of the shower.
 If you do this consistently, over time your body will adapt and get more tolerant with the temperature change and you will reap the health benefits.

 Take a warm shower the way you normally would.
 Turn the hot water off for the last 20-30 seconds and pump and flex your muscle (to drive more blood flow and heat) while the water is cold.
 You could go up to a minute if you are feeling really good.
 You should feel uncomfortable at first but have a great pump and more energy when you get out of the shower.
 You should notice that the pump continues for some time.

 Once you get into a rhythm, you can alternate between hot and cold water to create better vascular dynamics.
 This is a more advanced stage but feels great and offers many performance benefits.

 Contraindications for Cold Showers:

-Absolutely do not take cold showers if you are pregnant, have a heart condition (arrhythmia, pace maker, etc) or have extreme adrenal fatigue as it could be dangerous.
+Absolutely do not take cold showers if you are pregnant, have a heart condition (A fib, arrhythmia, pace maker, etc.) or have extreme adrenal fatigue as it could be dangerous.
 In adrenal fatigue the body is unable to adapt to the stress of the temperature change.

 A great introductory step is to begin with the water more neutral on the first day and then slightly cooler each successive day and see how you recover from the session.
 You may only begin with 10 seconds of water temperature change and gradually work up to a 1-2 minutes as you tolerate it and recover well.